KelvinPompey-40718390/sem-project-group6/use-cases/use-case-27.md

-# USE CASE: #19
+# USE CASE: 27 Generate a report to show the population of a continent.

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context
-A user queries the system to generate a report providing a list of all the capital cities in a region sorted by largest population to smallest
+As a user I want to view the population of a continent.
 ### Scope

 Organization.